defenseunicorns/data_engineering_technical_assessment/README.md

 You may develop tests for your solution in the `/src/tests.py` file.
 The default way these are implemented are using pytest, which will run any method that begins with `test`.
 To run the tests, you can run `make run-tests` from the parent directory or `python -m pytest tests.py` from `src/`.

 It is recommended for you to run an end-2-end test using docker compose.
-This will tear down and rebuild the postgres database from scratch using the ingestion image.
+This will tear down and rebuild the postgres database from scratch and run ingestion using the solution image.
 You can run this test with `make ingest`, which will also save the logs from the ingestion container to `solution_logs.txt`.
-This is not required to pass but is recommended to ensure the automated tests run successfully.
+This is not required but is highly recommended to ensure the automated tests run successfully.
 There is a logging system included, so please make use of the logger to put relevant information into the `solution_logs.txt`

 ### Submission